miguelmota/ethereum-development-with-go-book/en/swarm-setup/README.md

 export BZZKEY=970ef9790b54425bea2c02e25cab01e48cf92573
 ```

 And now run swarm with the specified account to be our swarm account.
+Swarm by default will run on port `8500`.

 ```bash
 $ swarm --bzzaccount $BZZKEY